DAKAM Books

 1. Architecture and Innovation: Design, Building, Structure

-3. Gender and Architecture: Feminism, Design, Discrimination
+2. Gender and Architecture: Feminism, Design, Discrimination

-4. The Pandemic: Cities, Architecture, Landscape Design
+3. The Pandemic: Cities, Architecture, Landscape Design

 1. ARCHITECTURE AND INNOVATION

-Design, Building, Structure
+Design, Building, Structures

 Chapters on Architecture and Innovation are expected to focus on the new trends and frontiers in architecture.
 Architecture renews itself in terms of structural, aesthetical, and functional aspects that correspond to the needs of every age.
 Unlike artistic creativity, innovation in an architectural sense has to be evaluated differently as an object of use in social life.
 The innovation might include technical, design, manufacturing, management, and commercial aspects related to presenting a new (or improved) product.
 In other words, innovation, as a novel idea bringing an added-value, is an enterprise tool, in which change is used as an opportunity.
 Originality, on the other hand, the quality of being special and not the same as anything else, opens up a discussion of how an original architectural move relates to the context, history, and cultural background.
 Original and/or innovative, new social demands and new technological apparatus challenges architecture every moment by calling out the creativity of the designer.